mee404/mee404.github.io/syllabus.md

 ## Grading Scheme
 - Final (50%)
 - Midterm (35%)
-- Homeworks (15%)
+- Homeworks+Quizzes (15%)

 In the previous years I preferred giving a 30% weight for homeworks and wasn't asking direct programming questions in the exams.
 This year I am planning to halve the weight of the homeworks and will be asking programming questions, which are directly related with the homeworks, in both the midterm and final exam.
 Hence I strongly recommend you to do your best on Python homeworks and grasp the usage of corresponding libraries, namely pillow numpy and matplotlib.
-Detailed information about homework submission will be announced separately.
+Detailed information about homework submissions will be announced separately.

+There is a probability that I may give you a few pop quizzes during the semester.
+So DO NOT miss any class.

 ## Tentative Syllabus